 11. Asilia Mara Houses

-For our final multi-generational property, we’re returning to Kenya and the renowned Masai Mara Game Reserve.
+We’re returning to Kenya and the renowned Masai Mara Game Reserve.
 Experience the freedom of the African bush with your own vacation property, while wild animals wander past and the breeze and birdsong reach you in your safari sanctuary.
 Choose from Mara House, Acacia House or Topi House, each of which has three bedrooms, sleeping six guests in total.
 You’ll have a full complement of staff dedicated to meeting your every need, and you get to determine exactly how your daily itinerary fits together.

 12. &Beyond Homestead